How to utilise data for smart rail infrastructure management and maintenance

 Digital transformation is inevitable and it will change the way businesses operate.
 Industry 4.0 will have a huge impact on transport businesses, with performance enhancements impacting no area more profoundly than operations.
 While the transition may seem futuristic, early adopters can benefit from improved operations, reduced costs and enhanced safety.

 In this webinar, learn how to set out your path towards fully-optimised asset performance management (APM).
-We will showcase best asset practices featuring real customer examples and explain how leading innovators in the transportation sector have developed a strong foundation in this area to create the building blocks to predict, prescribe and prioritise asset maintenance, management and investment decisions.
+We showcased best asset practices featuring real customer examples and explain how leading innovators in the transportation sector have developed a strong foundation in this area to create the building blocks to predict, prescribe and prioritise asset maintenance, management and investment decisions.
 Based on performance indicators, find out how to use asset-specific data modelling to predict, prevent and gain a comprehensive view of performance.
-Additionally, we will explore what the perfect APM project might look like, the lessons learned over the last 18 months and the simple steps you can take to avoid things that might otherwise act as hurdles to you and your team.
-What you will learn:
+Additionally, we explored what the perfect APM project might look like, the lessons learned over the last 18 months and the simple steps you can take to avoid things that might otherwise act as hurdles to you and your team.